PetyoPlPetrov/Javascript-way/Transducers.md

                   .map(makeUpperCase)
                   .map(addPrefix)//[ 'Dear, ADAM', 'Dear, EVE' ]
 ```
 One thing we need to admit is that the code is already human readable.
-We got rid of the manual iteration process rules and the intermediate variables Yet another thing to admit is the time complexity is 3 times slower... wait, what?!
+We got rid of the manual iteration process rules and the intermediate variables.
+Yet another thing to admit is the time complexity is 3 times slower... wait, what?!

 ### What about time complexity?!